sanchloe/Y1Sem2-notes/SE.md

    - Define the requirements in a form understandable to the **customer**
 4. **Requirements Specification**
    - Define the requirements in detail in a form understandable to the **developers**

+## Problems with natural language
+1. Lack of clarity
+2. Requirements Confusion
+   - Functional and non-functional requirements are mixed-up
+3. Requirements mixed
+   - Several different requirements may be expressed together
 ---
 # Week 4
 # Interaction Diagrams
 ## Tips
 - Class diagram, activity diagram

+## Unified Modeling Language (UML)
-UML specifies a number of interaction diagrams to model dynamic aspects of the system
+- UML specifies a number of interaction diagrams to model dynamic aspects of the system
   - Messages moving among objects/classes
   - Flow of control among objects
   - Sequences of events